Piotr8706/Molecular-dynamics/README.md

 Original paper contributors
-Piotr Bełdowski, Maciej Przybyłek, Przemysław Raczynski, Andra Dedinaite, Krzysztof Górny, Florian Wieland, Zbigniew Dendzik, Alina Sionkowska and Per M. Claesson Project contributor
+Piotr Bełdowski, Maciej Przybyłek, Przemysław Raczynski, Andra Dedinaite, Krzysztof Górny, Florian Wieland, Zbigniew Dendzik, Alina Sionkowska and Per M. Claesson.
-Paweł Kalicki
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License